 Thankfully, a new airport master plan and a new airport director are in place to move the airport into its second century.
 (Click here and here for more information about these developments.)
 We will look into these and other issues in future articles.
 Stay tuned.

-A modified form of this article with additional pictures is available here: https://www.airporthistory.org/cle-95-years.html
+A modified form of this article, in collaboration with Max Groot of AirportHistory.org, with additional pictures is available here: https://www.airporthistory.org/cle-95-years.html

 Paul J. Soprano is an amateur aviation historian and proud AvGeek who has a special interest in airports, especially his beloved hometown airport, CLE!